The best things to see in Yosemite in summer: find out what are Yosemite must-see sites to seek out during your summer vacation in Yosemite.

 Yosemite best day hikes

-Yosemite is a hiker’s paradise and you, if you choose the right path, you can get a taste for what hiking in Yosemite is all about no matter what your level of fitness happens to be.
+Yosemite is a hiker’s paradise in summer and , if you choose the right path, you can get a taste for what hiking in Yosemite is all about no matter what your level of fitness happens to be.

 There are too many hikes in Yosemite for me to list them here however, these will give a sense of the variety of options available.

 Find more info about Yosemite dau hikes from the official park site here

 - Bridalveil Fall Trail – Easy

 - Mirror Lake Loop – Easy to Moderate

 - Vernal Falls and Nevada Falls Trail – Moderate

 - Snow Creek Falls Train – strenuous

 The Merced River flows on the Yosemite Valley Floor and it is a wonderful place to relax on the water, especially in summer or for water activities.